turingschool/backend-curriculum-site/module2/misc/deploying_with_render.md

 2. Locally in the repository you'll be deploying, update the secret key before deploying:
    1. Delete the existing `config/credentials.yml.enc` file.
-   2. In Terminal in this repository, run `rails credentials:edit`.
+   2. In Terminal in this repository, run `EDITOR="code" bin/rails credentials:edit`.
-         - You may need to specify `EDITOR="code" bin/rails credentials:edit` for it to work, otherwise it may give you errors.
-When successful, it will generate 2 files called `credentials.yml.enc` and `master.key`.
+         - You do need to specify `EDITOR="code"` for it to work unless it already appears in your Terminal's config file, otherwise it may give you errors.
+         - When successful, it will generate 2 files called `credentials.yml.enc` and `master.key`.
 The `master.key` file will be ignored by git - this is normal, you do not want to share this key with other teammates.
    3. Commit and push the change that added the new `credentials.yml.enc` file to your remote.

 ## Deploying an Existing Rails App